xuwei-k/web-push/README.md

 See [doc/UsageExample.md](https://github.com/MartijnDwars/web-push/blob/master/doc/UsageExample.md)
 for detailed usage instructions.
 If you plan on using VAPID, read [doc/VAPID.md](https://github.com/MartijnDwars/web-push/blob/master/doc/VAPID.md).

+## Testing

+We use Selenium to interact with a browser.

 ## Credit

 To give credit where credit is due, the PushService is mostly a Java port of marco-c/web-push.
 The HttpEce class is mostly a Java port of martinthomson/encrypted-content-encoding.